aloth/trackless-links/README.md

 ## 🔒 Privacy by Design

-Your privacy and control are the core features of this app:
+Your privacy and control are the core features of both apps:

   * **100% On-Device Processing**: All URL cleaning, redirecting, and tweaks happen locally on your device.
   * **Zero Data Collection**: We never see, collect, store, or transmit your browsing data.
   * **No External Servers**: The core functionality requires no external services or cloud processing.
   * **Optional & Private iCloud Sync**: When enabled, your settings sync via your personal iCloud account—it is disabled by default and your data is never visible to us.
+Trackless Links Pro offers seamless sync across iPhone, iPad, and Mac.

 [Read the full Privacy Policy](https://github.com/aloth/trackless-links/blob/main/privacy_policy.md)